huahuahuadeR/Seasonal-Charts/README.md

 # Seasonal-Charts
-A tool for drawing seasonal charts
+A tool (Using PyQt5) for drawing seasonal charts